foondook/blog/_source/_posts/2018-02-02-graphql-dotnet-server.md

 [![]({{site.baseurl}}/img/graphql-dotnet/gblocktweet.PNG)](https://twitter.com/gblock/status/958643692247564294)

 It is impressive to run a .NET Core app in Linux on Windows, which is not a Virtual Machine on Windows.
-I never hat the chance to try that.
+I never had the chance to try that.
 I just played a little bit with the Linux Subsystem for Windows.
 The second that came to mind was: "wow, did he use my GraphQL Middleware library or something else?"

 He uses different libraries, as you can see in his repository on GitHub: [https://github.com/glennblock/orders-graphql](https://github.com/glennblock/orders-graphql)